-Ken Wahren (Director)
+Ken Wahren (Founder and CEO)

 Ken spends most of his spare time running after his small children, and explaining why the sun can move even though it has no legs.

-Oliver Haanen (Roboticist)
+Oliver Haanen (Robotics Engineer)

-Oli joined Autonomous Devices as a roboticist in 2015, having completed a mechatronics degree (mechanical and electrical/electronic systems) at the University of Canterbury, New Zealand.
+Oli joined Autonomous Devices as a Robotics Engineer in 2015, having completed a mechatronics degree (mechanical and electrical/electronic systems) at the University of Canterbury, New Zealand.
 Oli was a patent examiner at the Intellectual Property Office of New Zealand for a number of years, before the urge to build things and travel became too strong.
 Oli excels at electronic design, and implements the company’s IP strategy.

 In his spare time, Oli makes ludicrous wagers with his mates, leading to general mayhem.

 Pawel started his adventure as a Robotics Engineer at Autonomous Devices in 2018.
 He is currently studying for an MSc in Robotics and Computation within the Computer Science Department at UCL, having previously completed a Mechanical Engineering degree at Wroclaw University of Technology in Poland.
 Pawel worked for a number of companies during his undergraduate studies and shortly after graduation he moved to Britain to conquer the island, triggering Brexit.
 Bored with big R&D departments he decided to try a start-up where he works on mechanical solutions and software for some pretty unusual robots.

 Pawel is a current record holder in the office for most pull-ups and is probably the best darts player as well (a claim he consistently fails to back up with performance).
 Apart from power-naps he likes cycling and working out at the gym.